 - Learn more about Energy efficient lighting in houses, townhouses and units (PDF, 243KB).

-- Read about environmentally sustainable home lighting on the Australian Government's Your Home website.
+- Read about lighting design and energy efficient lights on the Australian Government's Your Home website.

 - Learn more about lighting energy ratings on the Energy Rating website.